Apply Now arrow

 A credit builder loan helps you build or repair credit.
 Instead of giving you the money upfront, the lender holds the loan amount in a savings account.
 You make fixed monthly payments, and once the loan term ends, you get the money.
 The lender reports your on-time payments to the credit bureaus, which helps improve your credit score.

 Each on-time payment is reported to Experian, Equifax, and TransUnion.
 Over time, this adds to your payment history, which is a major factor in calculating your credit score.
-Consistent payments show lenders you’re responsible with debt.
+Consistent payments show lenders that you're responsible for debt.

 It's a great option for small business owners with poor or no credit history.
 If you're just starting out or trying to rebuild, a credit builder loan can help strengthen your credit report.
 Additionally, it increases your chances of loan approval in the future.